Back to all blogs

 Thyroid Silver

-- The Role of Antibodies: Sometimes, the immune system mistakenly attacks the thyroid gland (autoimmunity).
-This is the underlying cause of conditions like Hashimoto’s or Graves’ disease.
+• The Role of Antibodies: Sometimes, the immune system mistakenly attacks the thyroid gland (autoimmunity).
+While TPOAb and TgAb are routine markers for Hashimoto's, we also recognise the importance of specialized markers like TRAb/TSI (Thyrotropin Receptor Antibodies) which are specifically used to diagnose Graves' disease.
 You can have "normal" thyroid hormone levels but high antibodies, which may indicate a risk for future thyroid issues.

 Thyroid Gold